pytest-dev/pytest-order/README.md

 `pytest-order` is a pytest plugin that allows you to customize the order in which your tests are run.
-It uses the marker `order` that defines when a specific test shall be run relative to the other tests.
+It uses the marker `order` that defines when a specific test shall run, either by using an ordinal number, or by specifying the
+relationship to other tests.

-`pytest-order` is a fork of [pytest-ordering](https://github.com/ftobia/pytest-ordering) that provides some additional features - see [below](#comparison-with-pytest_ordering) for details.
+`pytest-order` is a fork of [pytest-ordering](https://github.com/ftobia/pytest-ordering) that provides additional features like ordering relative to other tests.

 `pytest-order` works with Python 3.6 - 3.10, with pytest
 versions >= 3.7.0, and runs on Linux, macOS and Windows.